VishnuPathmanaban2019/ConcertClips/README.md

 - select all options

 ## Sample Videos
 We are using a free Firebase plan, so our bandwidth and Firebase storage actions are limited.
-Please use the compressed videos in our sample_videos folder when uploading videos for accurate performance.
+Please use the compressed videos in our sample_videos folder when uploading clips for accurate performance.
 Thanks!